alexhagiopol/cracking-the-coding-interview/README.md

 ### Contributing
 The goal of this project is to write a tested Python and C++ solution for every problem in the 6th edition of the textbook.
-I definitely need help!
-PRs are of course very welcome.
-The work has become quite time consuming because each solution is *living* code that actually gets executed.
-Thus, each solution needs its own small dataset and infrastructure in order to be tested.
+I definitely need help, so PRs are welcome.
+There is much to do because each solution needs its own small dataset and infrastructure in order to be tested.
-Just writing the test for a problem is often harder than solving the problem itself.
 Here are some ways you can help:

 1. Fixing bugs :bug:.
 2. Solving or improving solutions to problems in either language (see the completion progress in the table of contents).